Skip to main content

 1Take advantage of Roth accounts

-Investing in a Roth retirement account is one proven way to reduce taxes on retirement income.
-Unlike traditional retirement accounts, contributions made to a Roth 401(k) or IRA are after-tax contributions.
-However, you'll never pay taxes on that money again.
+Investing in Roth retirement accounts is one proven way to reduce taxes on retirement income.
+Unlike traditional retirement accounts, contributions made to a Roth 401(k) or Roth IRA are after-tax contributions.
+However, you'll never pay taxes on this money again.
 Your savings in these accounts will grow tax-free, and you can make tax-free withdrawals in retirement—as long as you meet certain conditions.

 2Minimize RMDs

-The IRS mandates annual withdrawals from traditional 401(k) and IRA accounts once you turn 73—or 75 for those born after 1960.
-Known as required minimum distributions, or RMDs, these withdrawals are taxed as ordinary income.
+The IRS mandates annual withdrawals from traditional 401(k) and IRA accounts once you turn 73, or 75 for those born after 1960.
+These RMD withdrawals are taxed as ordinary income.
 A large RMD can push you into a higher income tax bracket, increasing the amount of taxes you owe in that year.

-Because of the upfront tax liability, consider all aspects of a potential Roth conversion carefully.
+Because of the upfront tax liability, you may want to consider a conversion plan, incorporating options in phases or right after retirement when your income and tax bracket may be lower.
 Whether this will save you money in the long run depends on many factors, including your tax rate, income level and retirement goals.
-Consulting a financial advisor or tax specialist is essential.

-If you have a traditional IRA but don't need your RMD to fund your living expenses in retirement, you could make a qualified charitable distribution, or QCD, directly from your IRA.
+If you have a traditional IRA but don't need your RMD to fund your living expenses in retirement, you could make a QCD directly from your IRA.
 You won't be taxed on the distribution, and you'll make progress on your philanthropic giving goals.

-In 2024, charitable donors who are 70 1/2 or older can transfer up to $105,000 directly from an IRA to qualified charities.
-Donors who must take RMDs may apply a QCD against the required amount they must withdraw.
-This option isn't available for 401(k) accounts, so if you wish to make a QCD, you might consider a rollover IRA.
+Generally, charitable donors who are 70 1/2 or older can transfer a significant amount—$111,000 in 2026—from an IRA directly to qualified charities.
+Donors who must take RMDs can apply a QCD against the required amount they must withdraw.
+This option isn't available for 401(k) accounts, so you might consider a rollover IRA if you want to make a QCD.

-Plus, make sure you're deducting all medical expenses allowed by the IRS or your state of residence.
-Even expenses such as acupuncture and health club memberships may be deductible in certain situations.
+Also make sure you're deducting all medical expenses allowed by the IRS or your state of residence.
+Health insurance premiums are deductible, and even expenses like acupuncture and health club memberships may be deductible in certain situations.

 5Shift to low-tax income investments

-When you retire, it often makes sense to invest a portion of your portfolio in income-generating investments that aren't taxable or are taxed at lower rates.
+When you retire, it often makes sense to focus on tax-efficient investing by allocating part of your portfolio to income-generating investments that aren't taxable or are taxed at lower rates.

 For example, interest generated from investments in most municipal bonds is exempt from federal taxes, while interest earned on US Treasury bonds is exempt from state and local taxes.
 Some real estate investments, such as rental properties, may also have a minimal tax impact because owners can offset rental income with depreciation.